 SED offers graduate-level, non-degree certificates in six different program areas.
 To view information on these certificates, please visit the Professional Development section of our website.

-If you would like to enroll in a non degree 16-credit certificate program, please review the information below.
-You may begin a certificate program during the summer, fall, or spring term.
-Please note, the summer term is divided into two terms: Summer1 and Summer2.
+If you would like to enroll in a non-degree, 16-credit certificate program, please review the information below.
+You may begin a certificate program during the summer, fall, or spring terms.
+Please note, the summer term is divided into two terms: Summer 1 and Summer 2.